 Option Comparison allows to compare multiple options at once, looking at high-level metrics of each.
 Option Analysis allows to drill into an individual option in more detail and see all of the data produced by Optioneer engine.

-An umbrella encompassing a unique system configuration (e.g. diameter of a pipe or type of a cable), points and lines (i.e. the As Bs and Cs you want to connect) and GIS data (e.g. zones you want to either avoid or route through in a particular way).
+An umbrella encompassing a unique system configuration (e.g. diameter of a pipe or type of cable), points and lines (i.e. the As Bs and Cs you want to connect) and GIS data (e.g. zones you want to either avoid or route through in a particular way).

-A case would be sent for an optimization and would output options and corridors that can be analyzed and used by you.
+A case would be sent for optimization and would output options and corridors that can be analyzed and used by you.

 A place where you can manage and view GIS Data, define new GIS Objects (points, lines and zones) and look at all the overlapping colors on a map.

 Perhaps the most important building block of Optioneer.

 A design rule defines how the system is designed, what is possible to be built, how that thing looks like or how the system reacts to geospatial factors.

 When you think of a design rule you can think of complex mathematical formulas and functions that take in Parameters, Constants and GIS Information and output geometries and things a human can look at an analyze.

 Self-explanatory and rather simplistic for now.
 You can export the options you have set up and analyzed from here.
 This will make it easy to take the optioneered alignments away and have a look at them in Software that is already in your established workflow.